BY Julie Bolcer

 “This experience has sadly only confirmed my feelings regarding the often superficial coverage of the Middle East and the pervasiveness of new forms of liberal Orientalism,” he wrote.

-- Women Op-ed: Remembering Mandela 1 hour 37 min ago
+- Commentary Op-ed: No One Is Invincible 1 hour 1 min ago

 - Commentary Op-ed: NOM Can’t Shut Me Down 1 hour 2 min ago